Hills: Cullaloe Hills (219m), Pilkham Hills (194m), Templehall Hill (167m).

 Cullaloe Hills and Follies

-From the layby opposite Cullaloe Nature Reserve, there is a field access track heading up the hills.
+Opposite Cullaloe Nature Reserve, there is a field access track heading up the hills.
 The track starts about 50m north of the layby, towards Kirkcaldy.
 A gate has recently been installed at the start of the track which may need to be climbed.

 If you want an easy walk to the follies, then start from the forestry gate on the A909 south east of the Beverkae Roundabout and walk along the main forest track to Cullaloe Temple.
-Do the loop around the back of the hill at the temple then start to walk back to the parking area but keep left at the Y junction to visit Cullaloe Tower .
-Retrace your foosteps to the Y junction.
-Then return to the parking area along the forest track.
-This walk is just 2.5 miles with less than 100m of ascent.
+After viewing the temple walk back in the direction of the parking area but keep left at a Y junction.
+A grassy track heads to the 2n folly of Cullaloe Tower.
+The easiest option from Cullaloe Tower is to retrace your footsteps to the Y junction.
+An alternative is to follow a rough trodden path northeast from the tower.
+This rough path heads downhill to meet with the forest track.
+Turn left to return to the parking area along the forest track.
+This walk is just 1.8 miles with less than 100m of ascent.
 The majority of the walk is on surfaced forest track although the detour to Cullaloe Temple is on a somewhat damp grassy path.

 If starting from this point, please do not block the forestry gate as access may be required for large vehicles.
 There is only parking for about 3 cars without blocking the gate.